othersideoflearning/portfolio/HR Compensation Assistance/readme.md

 ## Scope of the Work
 * Since we planned to predict the salary, we are using regression techniques to solve the problem.
 * Clean and preprocess the data.
-* Exploratory analysis of the given data
+* Exploratory analysis of the given data.
-* Below is the list of algorithms planning to apply during the development.
+* Below is the list of algorithms to apply during the development.
   - Linear Regression
   - Linear Regression with Polynomial features
   - Ridge Regression